Liupanx/Liupanx/README.md

-Hi 🐱, I'm Panxin Liu
+# 你好 🐱, I'm Claire Liu
-👩‍💻 Cat mom & software developer based in Vancouver
+## 👩‍💻 Software developer & proud cat mom to a commercial actor kitty in Vancouver

 ## 👩‍💻 About Me
 🎓 Master of Computer Science @ Northeastern University